AriFordsham/GHCWiki/frisby2013-q1.md

 - Removing the value arg from constant functions would create sharing, which SPJ says is always a "dodgy" thing to do.
 If the programmer defines and uses a constant function, they may be trying to avoid retention of large data structures.
 I was concerned that such constant functions might arise upstream (eg from use of generics), but he regards that unlikely/not worth it (because the optimization is not always a good thing).

+##### Affect on Expression Sizes

+When we protect the void arguments from being removed by WwLib.mkWorkerArgs, we effect unfolding decisions.

+- The body of the let that keeps its void argument is bigger because of the void arg's lambda
+- It also gets a different result discount because of the lambda (instead of the lambda's body's result discount)
+- The entire let expression itself is larger because:

+  - The let's body is larger (see above)
+  - The occurrences of the let have the additional application (supplying the void actual)
+- Parameters' scrut discounts have also changed, but I didn't try figuring out why --- it was already clear we should do something about this.

+Just turning on the -fprotect-last-arg flag was generally helpful for allocation.
+It was also generally helpful for runtime: somewhere between +1% and -3%.
+But a couple were \> +4%.
+In a couple of those cases, I discovered that the increased expression size was breaching the unfolding creation threshold (in a base library module).
+This actual prevented some inlining.

+I implemented the -funfolding-ignore-RealWorld flag by ignoring arguments of type State\# RealWorld when measuring applications and lambdas.
+The only subtlety was that we still need to count the void args when considering whether to award the partial application result discount.
+Otherwise, every invocation of a join point meant a huge discount (ufFunAppDiscount).
+In a couple programs, this increased allocation drastically because the newly inlined function's RHS included a join point that lost its LNE status at the call-site because the entire inlined RHS was case-scrutinized.

+The switch improved the runtimes of -fprotect-last-arg, especially the formerly bad ones.
+Two exceptional cases:

+- rewrite gets +3% allocation when ignoring RealWorld (regardless of protection) and
+- hidden gets +15% run time with both protecting and ignoring.

+TODO I'm investigating these now.

 ##### Continuation